What Impacts DAM Pricing

 - Relatively minimal initial cost for onboarding / implementation / migration

 Kontainer provides clear visibility into its pricing by outlining core packages and available add-ons.
+Find the pricing overview HERE.
 For certain advanced features or larger configurations, prices are determined based on the individual solution and selected package.
 This balance between published package pricing and solution-dependent costs helps organisations understand their options more easily, while the one-month notice period ensures flexibility when scaling up or down.

 Pricing Segments: What You’ll Likely Pay (2025)